The Six-Day War: Why Israel's blitzkrieg offensive still casts a long shadow over today's peace efforts

 By the end of June 7, the entire West Bank was under Israeli control.

 The northern front saw intense fighting in the Golan Heights Campaign.
-On June 9, after days of sporadic artillery exchanges and skirmishes, Israeli forces launched a major assault against Syrian positions in the Golan Heights.
+On June 9, after several days of sporadic artillery exchanges and skirmishes, Israeli forces launched a major assault against Syrian positions in the Golan Heights.

 Facing stiff resistance, Israeli troops, with the support of air strikes, managed to break through Syrian defenses.